Best Clothing Colors for Blondes with Pale Skin

 Rotate seasonally: icy blue, white, and silver in winter, coral, turquoise, and straw neutrals in summer, rust and moss in autumn, blush and mint in spring.
 Olive-skinned dark blondes glow in white totes, pastel scarves and neon sandals.

-• Go-to accessory colors: baby blue, coral, soft gray, cream, ink blue, dark slate gray, white, emerald, turquoise
+- Go-to accessory colors include baby blue, coral, soft gray, cream, ink blue, dark slate gray, white, emerald, and turquoise for easy contrast around the face.

 Develop your personal color story